Mikop22/Tforge/README.md

 5. Pick the best item + projectile sprite
 6. Inject and tell you the crafting recipe

-If a candidate fails compile or the deterministic reviewer, the skill respawns the Coder with the specific errors.
-The compile + reviewer loop shares a global 6-attempt budget.

 ## Setup

 ### Prerequisites